Skip to content

 Readout

-Readout operations consume container state and produce structured data references.
+Readout operations consume container or stream state and produce structured data references.

 text